Hreflang Language and Region Codes Reference

 Finding codes for less common languages

 Use the two-letter ISO 639-1 codes for languages, not the three-letter ISO 639-2 codes.
 Both exist, but hreflang requires the two-letter variant.
+See hreflang HTML examples for how these codes are used in practice.

 Generate perfect hreflang tags